 All products are affected by the x-factor.
 The ways a customer interacts with the product forms an experience that dictates how much they value it.
 If you have two features, it looks like:

 The interface to digital products is usually a web site or app.
 If you hire front-end developers to make the interface, it should be serviceable, meaning that it’s possible for users to do things.
 McDonald’s and Subway are serviceable.
 Serviceable isn’t great, so it only rates an experience (x-factor) between 20% and 50%.
 Therefore, most digital products are only worth 20-50% of their inherent value to customers because the experience is merely serviceable.

-most significant impact on the outcome.”
+The x-Factor has the most significant impact on business success.